wix-incubator/angular-tree-control/README.md

     - `iLeaf` : inhect classes into the 'i' element for leaf nodes
     - `label` : inhect classes into the div element around the label
     - `labelSelected` : inhect classes into the div element around the label only when the node is selected
-- `on-selection` : callback called whenever selecting a node in the tree.
-The callback argument is the selected node.
-- `on-node-toggle` : callback called whenever a node expands or collapses in the tree.
-The function arguments are the toggled node and a boolean which is true for expansion, false for collapse.
-- `selected-node` : parameter on the `$scope` to update with the current selection.
 - `order-by` : value for ng-repeat to use for ording sibling nodes
 - `reverse-order` : whether or not to reverse the ordering of sibling nodes based on the value of `order-by`